IrinRer/Kanalservis/README.md

-Test task from the company Channel Service.
+Test task from the company Kanalservis.
 1. Login: react
 2. Password: qwerty